cassponmal/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VS Code
 * Follow the [Link to Visual Studio Code](https://code.visualstudio.com/)
-* Then click the download button.
+* Then click the download button to install Visual Studio Code.
 ![Image](Screenshot1.png)

 ## Remotely Connecting
 * On Visual Studio Code, open a new terminal by clicking on Terminal on the top menu and then click New Terminal.
+* We will use the ssh protocol to remotely connect to the server by typing: ssh cs15lsp22alf@ieng6.ucsd.edu
-* Type in ssh cs15lsp22alf@ieng6.ucsd.edu on the newly opened terminal
+on the newly opened terminal
-* You have now connected to the remote computer.
-Your terminal should look to the screenshot provided below.
+* Once that is done you have have now  remotely connected to the computer.
+Your terminal should look similar to the screenshot provided below.
 ![Image](Screenshot2.png)